Monkee-Boy/mb-essentials/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload the plugin files to the `/wp-content/plugins/mbwp-essentials` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin in your admin.
 1. Enjoy.

 == Frequently Asked Questions ==